raksahb/lego/README.md

 	- If it does not connect after a few tries,
 	  - turn both ESP32 and controller for a few seconds and try those steps again
 	  - OR try a different Xbox controller with the ESP32 board

-## Updating the firmware for LSM ESP32 board
-- Follow these steps to update the firmware of an LSM ESP32 board:
-	- Plugin ESP32 board to a computer using a micro USB cable
-	- In a browser window open https://firmware.antonsmindstorms.com
-		- Choose "BluePad32 UartRemote for Micropython Mindstorms"
-		- As of last update the version is "20250104"
-	- Connect to the serial port detected by the firmware
-	- Click "Install BluePad32 UartRemote for Micropython Mindstorms"

-## Pairing LSM ESP32 Board with Specific XBox Controller
-- To pair an XBox Controller to a specific LSM ESP32 board
-	- Plugin ESP32 board to a computer using a micro USB cable
-	- In a browser window open https://bluepad.antonsmindstorms.com/